10 Expert Tips on How to Choose Color Schemes for Your Infographics

 I like to define infographics as “scenes in which a story unfolds,” as if they were the stage of a play.

 This stage is one of the key parts of an infographic, and the story told must be authentic or your visual will not achieve its intended effect.
-The stage sets the scene for the story and its elements should be easily identifiable for the target audience.
+The stage sets the scene for the story and its elements should be easily identifiable to the target audience.

 These scenes should contain: